-The potential demand on a subglacial drainage system for exhausting meltwater generation is demonstrated by the accumulation of the melt rate from top-to-bottom of the basin (Fig. 7c).
+The potential demand on a subglacial drainage system for exhausting meltwater generation is demonstrated by the accumulation of the melt rate from the top to bottom of the basin (Fig. 7c).
 Thus, if all basal melt is routed to the terminus, the accumulated values are the required flux of the drainage system with respect to position along the basin.
-Notably, values reach 3.0 m3 s-1 by >50 km inland from the margin and do not increase much over the last 25 km because the basin width narrows toward the terminus.
+Notably, values reach $3.0 \text{ m}^3 \text{ s}^{-1}$ by > 50 km inland from the margin and do not increase much over the last 25 km because the basin width narrows toward the terminus.
 Note that we have not accounted for any meltwater generated above the ELA, where sliding speeds are relatively slow but the bed is most likely at the melting point to an eventual boundary with frozen conditions (MacGregor et al., 2016).
-Furthermore, we have accumulated all basal meltwater, whereas some water may be routed into the groundwater system, or stored locally in the ice or in the drainage system.
-We discuss these issues in section 4.1.
+Furthermore, we have accumulated all basal meltwater, whereas some water may be routed into the groundwater system or stored locally in the ice or in the drainage system.
+We discuss these issues in Sect.
+4.1.